From Sega Retro

-The game was a launch title in North America, and later on in the console's lifespan Sewer Shark was distributed as a pack-in game with the Mega-CD console in certain regions.
+The game was a launch title in North America, and later on in the console's lifespan, Sewer Shark was distributed as a pack-in game with the Mega-CD console in certain regions.

-As with Night Trap, Sewer Shark was originally intended for release on Hasbro's cancelled Control-Vision (codenamed NEMO) console - a system that used VHS cassettes as opposed to ROM cartridges.
+As with Night Trap, Sewer Shark was originally intended for release on Hasbro's cancelled Control-Vision (codenamed NEMO) console, a system that used VHS cassettes as opposed to ROM cartridges.
 Digital Pictures subsequently picked up the rights to bring the project to the Mega-CD.

-On the Control-Vision, Sewer Shark, like Night Trap used four separate video streams which are read simultaneously, allowing for the game to react without the need noticeable loading of data.
+On the Control-Vision, Sewer Shark, like Night Trap used four separate video streams which are read simultaneously, allowing for the game to react without the need for noticeable loading of data.
 To achieve this on the Mega-CD, all of the footage was compressed using a bespoke video codec, meaning most of the game is viewed with a border.
 Night Trap uses similar technology, as does the later produced Prize Fighter.